SugarDarius/react-use-algos/README.md

 </p>

 ## Greetings 👋
-`React Use Algos` is an [npm](https://www.npmjs.com/) package which proposes you a libray of [React Hooks](https://reactjs.org/docs/hooks-intro.html) to use some collections, formulas and algos 💪🏻
+`React Use Algos` is an [npm](https://www.npmjs.com/) package which proposes you a library of user oriented [React Hooks](https://reactjs.org/docs/hooks-intro.html) to use some collections, formulas and algos 💪🏻

 This project is made to be open source and driven by the community so please feel free to send your feed back, ideas and of course your PRs are welcome 🙏🏻